NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 graph construction simpler tend to make automatic construction more difficult, and vice versa.

 Here we will do all the bridge steps manually.
-The model description we'll write is based on the :file:`abc.cpp` file in the ``/doc/examples/`` directory.

-In order to successfully run a computation, the entity (framework or user) must be able to do all of these things:
+The :term:`model description` we're explaining is based on the :file:`abc.cpp` file in the ``/doc/examples/`` directory.
+We'll be deconstructing the steps that an entity (framework or user) must be able to carry out in order to successfully execute a computation:

 * :ref:`define_cmp`
 * :ref:`specify_bkd`